axeptio/s3-cloudfront-static-deploy/README.md

-# :sunglasses: S3 cloudfront static deploy
+# S3 cloudfront static deploy

-Node.js API for rapid file deployment in an AWS S3 bucket with cloudFront invalidate, versioning and rollback.
+Simple node API for rapid file deployment (like JSON or other) in an AWS S3 bucket with cloudFront invalidate, versioning and rollback.

 ## :rocket: Installation